Nikhilk91/Dashboard-and-Visualization/Deceptive Project/README.md

 ### III.
 Several intermediate visualization prototypes (This section encompasses detailed “Making-of” and Intermediate Visuals)
 **Day 1:**

 * **Activity 1:** Studying and analyzing different visualization and data sets available online.
-After analysis selected the visualization I would like to redesign.
-I selected the specific visual because I could see the way it can be improved or modified to make it more presentable with lesser chart junk.
+After analysis, selected the data set/topic on which deception visualization will be created.

+*Background:* In the US, Methane emissions from livestocks are not reported.
+The data set selected shows the reported Greenhouse gas emissions by different sector.

 ***
 **Day 2:**